 Wrong!
 Men also have a pelvic floor and should take care of their pelvic health!

 Although, men’s pelvic floor muscles are more commonly stronger than women’s, their pelvic floor can be damaged after a prostate surgery.

-1 out of 4 women suffers globally from urinary incontinence.
-This is frequently caused by the weakening of their pelvic floor muscles; but also, 1 out of 10 man is concerned by this issue.
+Even though, worldwide 1 woman out of 4 suffers from incontinence (and 1/3 of women older than 35), frequently caused by the weakening of their pelvic floor muscles; 1 man out of 10 is also concerned by this issue.
 The truth is, both men and women suffer from pelvic problems like pelvic pain, incontinence, and other pelvic dysfunctions.
 Therefore, both sexes should find ways to maintain pelvic health.
 Besides of that, our pelvic health has a major impact on our sex life – for both partners.

 Only pregnant women or those that have given birth suffer from pelvic dysfunctions

 Wrong!
 Some women who don’t have children, are also affected.
 Among them: athletes, overweight women, women during their menopause, and those who carry a lot of heavy things.